openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 This pass allocate required memory for ActShaveProfiling profiling and perform buffer spilling
 ### `-adjust-compress-conv-inputs`: Modify compress conv inputs
 This pass checks if weights from a Convolution op were previously padded with zero, remove that pad and insert a ShapeCast op.
 Also add a ShapeCast Op to activations if channels there are less than 16 channels
+### `-adjust-input-data-for-explicit-se-table`: Adjust input data type when a Storage Element table is present
+For cases with explicit input Storage Element tables, the input data might have a different shape in memory compared to the way the IDU reads this data using the pointers inside the table.
+For the DPU to properly read the input, it has to interpret the data as having the shape represented by the table.

+This pass alters the view of the input data for the NCE operation with explicit Storage Element tables, so that it reflects the effective data represented by the table.
+### `-adjust-spill-size`: Adjusts activation spilling buffer size in DDR
+This pass prepares DDR allocation for handling HW support for activation spilling compression.
+In worst case scenario DDR buffer needs to be enlarged in case size after compression is bigger
 ### `-break-data-flow`: Breaks the data flow in the graph
 This pass breaks the data flow in the graph.
 It is required for the VPURT dialect for correct task creation because all VPUIP dialect tasks will be inside body of the TaskOp and it is impossible to use operation results inside another body of TaskOp.
 ### `-calculate-async-region-cycle-cost`: Calculates cycle cost of 'async.execute'
+### `-capture-workpoint`: Read value from WORKPOINT_CONFIG_MIRROR.FINAL_PLL_FREQ and store to profiling output
+Insert DMA transaction to capture PLL frequency multiplier needed for DPU profiling
+### `-compress-dma-reserve-mem`: Reserve memory for additional compressedDMA metadata
+Reserve memory in CMX where additional metadata is stored for compressed DMAs handling activation spilling.
+In this memory Compressed DMA wil store a LUT with actual compressed data sizee that is later to be used by decompress DMA
 ### `-compress-weights-btc`: Compress binary data when possible using BitCompactor
 This pass applies bitcompactor to tensor binary data.
 The logic is the following:
 1. Find VPUIP::NNDMAOp with Const::DeclareOp source and VPURT::DeclareBufferOp target.
 2. Check that weights size matches minimal compression size.
 3. Compress weights.
 4. Wrap compressed weights to flat tensor shapes with UInt8 data type.
-5. Replace original VPUIP::NNDMAOp with VPUIP::CompressedDMAOp
+5. Replace original VPUIP::NNDMAOp with VPUIP::DecompressDMAOp

 This pass also handles multicluster cases, where NNDMAOp is wrapped in NCEClusterTiling with DistributedBuffer output type (with DUPLICATED).
 SOK case is supported as well since this pass